-Frequency-density plots of king scallop size data are presented for the 2021 and 2022 surveys in Figure 8 from samples measured at ten historical stock assessment stations (POA, LAX, EDG, SED, PSM, CHI, BRI, BRO, PEL and TAR; data from all dredges combined).
-In both 2021 and 2022, there is an absence of a significant peak for Cohort 1 at 40-60 mm (this size range reflects pre-recruits that would be recruiting into the fishery in two to three years), indicating limited pre-recruitment.
-The main peak in the data is within Cohort 2 which are post-recruits, i.e. king scallops that are typically already at minimum landing size (MLS).
-For both 2021 and 2022 the peak in Cohort 2 is around MLS (i.e. around 110 mm).
+Frequency-density plots of king scallop size data are presented for the 2023 and 2022 surveys in Figure 8 from samples measured at ten historical stock assessment stations (POA, LAX, EDG, SED, PSM, CHI, BRI, BRO, PEL and TAR; data from all dredges combined).
+In both 2022 and 2023 there is an absence of a significant peak for Cohort 1 at 40-60 mm (this size range reflects pre-recruits that would be recruiting into the fishery in two to three years), indicating limited pre-recruitment scallops within the survey.
+There is a peak in Cohort 2 at 60-80 mm for both years but the peak is slightly larger in 2023.
+The main peak in the data is within Cohort 3 (80-160 mm) which are typically post-recruits, i.e. king scallops that are typically already at minimum landing size (MLS), although there are some scallops under 95 mm which would not be expected to recruit during the 2023/2024 fishing season.
+For both

+2022 and 2023 the peak in Cohort 2 is around MLS (i.e. around 110 mm).
 This may indicate that the fishery is recruit driven and hence fishing intensity is high on scallops as they achieve MLS (Figure 8).

-Figure 8: King scallop size frequency-density plot for 2021 (top) and 2022 (bottom).
-Black dashed line indicates MLS (110 mm) and the red dashed line indicates the estimated MLS cut-off width (95 mm) for the territorial sea (i.e. the size at which scallops sampled in April Year 0 will typically have reached MLS by 31 ${\rm st}$ May Year 1).
+Figure 8: King scallop size frequency-density plot for 2023 (top) and 2022 (bottom).
+Black dashed line indicates MLS (110 mm) and the red dashed line indicates the estimated MLS cut-off width (95 mm) for the territorial sea (i.e. the size at which scallops sampled in April Year0 will typically have reached MLS by 31st May Year4).
 Data from historical stations (no RAM) and includes data from both king and queen scallop dredges.